drewjcooper/EntityFramework.Docs/entity-framework/ef6/using/entity-framework-connection-management.md

 Of course it is still possible for the DbContext to take control of the connection (just set contextOwnsConnection to true or use one of the other constructors) if you so wish.

+> [!NOTE]
-> **Note**: There are some additional considerations when using transactions with this new model.
+> There are some additional considerations when using transactions with this new model.
 For details see [Working with Transactions (EF6 Onwards)](../ef6/entity-framework-working-with-transactions-ef6-onwards.md).

 ## Database.Connection.Open()